 It’s time to sound the siren.”

-The Gemnize showcase their range with “Into the Blue.”
-The Fleetwood Mac, gypsy vibe track benefits from the full band.
+The Gemnize showcase their range on “Into the Blue.”
+Its gypsy, Fleetwood Mac vibe benefits greatly from the full band.
 It speaks of finding a partner, feeling comfortable in the relationship, then feeling it slowly slip away.

 “Why do you try to push all my love aside